Zhengzhou Henan, China Travel Guide

 For train travel, arrive at the station at least 30-45 minutes before departure to navigate the station and board your train.

 Foreign driving licenses are not recognized in mainland China.
-Obtaining a temporary Chinese driving permit is complex for tourists and usually not practical for short visits.
+Obtaining a temporary Chinese driving permit is complex for tourists and typically not practical for short visits.
 Driving on Chinese roads presents challenges due to dense traffic, local driving practices, and language barriers, with most street signs in Chinese.
 Consider DiscoverCars.com for worldwide rental options, but note the local license requirements.

 Zhengzhou Xinzheng International Airport (CGO) provides dining, shopping, lounges, and duty-free options for departing travelers.
 Train stations offer waiting rooms, shops, and restaurants, enhancing comfort before your journey.